betovargas/test-demo/README.md

 Check incoming image source(s) - '26 team, please check for missing ext.

-3. Model management, get external resources from Islandora
+3. Model management, get external resources from Islandora - waiting for emily

 6. Filler content (descriptions, about, how?/when etc.) - in progress
 8. Files cleanup, add commenting - in progress
 9. Link documentation website - in progress